mirsaeedi/octokit.net.extensions/README.md

 # oktokit.Extensions
-This library extends octokit.net, the well-known GitHub client, by enriching it with caching, resilient connections and logging capabilities.
-In fact, using this library your process won't halt in case of happening exceptions such as Rate Limit, Abuse, Http Exceptions, etc.
+This library extends octokit.net, the well-known GitHub client, by enriching it with **caching**, **resilient connections** and **logging** capabilities.
+In fact, using this library your process won't halt in case of happening exceptions such as Rate Limit, Abuse, Http Exceptions and you will consume your rate limit more wisely.

 Octokit.Extension adds a middleware to the Octokit's _HttpClient_ and will try to resend the requests if anything goes wrong.
 There are some built-in policies that define how Octokit.Extensions should act to handle the exceptions.
 However, you can easily define your own custom policies to deal with exceptions based on your requirements.